-One of my favorite hobbies is hacking low-cost embedded systems that run Linux, or can be persuaded to.
+One of my favorite hobbies is hacking low-cost embedded systems that run Linux.
 These systems are absolutely everywhere: the combination of powerful yet inexpensive processors, mass production of consumer goods, and the flexibility of Linux means that hobbyists can buy or build an embedded device capable of running Linux, often for less than $10.

 I’ll say that again: not only is embedded Linux within reach for makers and hobbyists, it’s also cheap to throw into your next design.